anilev6/Containerized-OpenSSL-Certbot/README.md

 You can use other docker commands, for example passing all the necessary `-e` on `docker run ...`.

+The image itself is also available: `docker pull anilev6/certificate_refresher`.

 ### No Docker, I'm on Linux/Mac

 1. Go to [main.py](/main.py) and comment the line below `# Docker container:`